opf/openproject/docs/development/development-environment-docker/README.md

 ```

 Inside the `backend` container you have a standard rails console.
 If you attached to the container **after** you run
-into your breakpoint, you won't the common lines pry will print before your prompt.
+into your breakpoint, you won't see the common lines pry will print before your prompt.

 To detach from the `backend` container without stopping it, you can use `CTRL+P, CTRL+Q`.
 Using `CTRL+C` works, too, but
 it will close and restart the backend container.